jennifertramsu/MinervaScraper/README.md

 ## Usage

 ### Requirements
-<p> Uses chromedriver, download the appropriate version from <a href=https://chromedriver.chromium.org/downloads>here</a> and save in Minerva's parent directory.
+<p> Uses chromedriver (and by extension, google chrome must be installed), download the appropriate version from <a href=https://chromedriver.chromium.org/downloads>here</a> and save in Minerva's parent directory.
 To download all required dependencies, navigate to Minerva's parent directory and pip install requirements.txt. </p>

         pip install -r requirements.txt